 “You f***ing shaved Sasquatch” and “you sentient enema” are two of the best Jonah insults from that first video.

 It gets so much better later on.
 This scene in the hospital was Emmy worthy (more on that later).

 “You epileptic Picasso painting!” is one of my favorites here, and it’s the first time we heard Uncle Jeff’s laugh, which makes a tremendous comeback in the final season.

 When he turns heel and starts sucking up to Jonah in the finale, it’s funny to watch MacNicol take the character from 0 to 100.

 Good Lord, what does “bad cop” sound like?

 Same episode, this time, it becomes a crescendo of insults as he is joined by Selina.

 Also, Amy’s “monument to vaginal dryness” is a nice appetizer to what comes.

 MacNicol lost out on an Emmy nomination for Guest Actor in a Comedy Series because he was in too many episodes a few seasons ago.

-There only seven in the final season and I think he was in at most four, so that nomination won’t happen again.
+There were only seven in the final season and I think he was in at most four, so that nomination won’t happen again.